Korede Osundina

-Oluwakorede David Osundina (born February 13, 2004) is an American professional soccer player who plays as a forward for Casa Pia in the Primeira Liga.
+Oluwakorede David Osundina (born February 13, 2004) is an American professional soccer player who plays as a winger for TFF 1.
+Lig club Muğlaspor on loan from Primeira Liga club Casa Pia.

 Club career

 Youth

 Osundina was born in Naperville, Illinois, but raised in Redmond, Washington, where he played six seasons with Crossfire Premier.
 In September 2020, Osundina made the move to join the Barça Residency Academy in Casa Grande, Arizona to compete in the MLS Next.
 During that time, he played for the club's U19 team that advanced to the Round of 16 in the 2021 MLS Next Cup after entering the tournament as the undefeated No.1 seed.
 Osundina verbally committed to playing college soccer at Cornell University in 2022.

 Orange County SC

 On January 20, 2022, Osundina signed a multi-year contract with USL Championship club Orange County SC.
 He debuted for the club on March 12, 2022, as an 76th–minute substitute during a 1–2 loss to Colorado Springs Switchbacks.